courtneyjkeeler/grex-telescope.github.io/docs/software/guix.md

 # Pipeline Modules and Guix

-[Guix](https://guix.gnu.org/) is a functional package manager and tool to instantiate and manage Unnix-like operating systems.
-By functional, Guix defines packages through a purely functional deployment model in which every build is deterministic and is a pure function of the pacakge's "inputs" or dependenices.
+[Guix](https://guix.gnu.org/) is a functional package manager and tool to instantiate and manage Unix-like operating systems.
+By functional, Guix defines packages through a purely functional deployment model in which every build is deterministic and is a pure function of the package's "inputs" or dependencies.
 This solves the problem of [dependency hell](https://en.wikipedia.org/wiki/Dependency_hell) and reproducability.